jefflombard/sparc/README.md

 #### Add packages and tools
 - `spark add:redux` - installs redux and adds a provider component as described in [Lightning-Redux](https://github.com/madmax983/lightning-redux)
 - `spark add:strike` - adds components from the [strike](http://www.lightningstrike.io/) library
-- `spark add:jquery` - refers you to resources to help you become a better javascript developer. ;)
 - `spark add:git` - runs the `git init` command.

 #### Working with scratch orgs